pydata/xarray/design_notes/named_array_design_doc.md

 * Move over `_typed_ops.VariableOpsMixin`
 * Build a list of utility functions used elsewhere : Which of these should become public API?
   * `broadcast_variables`: `dataset.py`, `dataarray.py`,`missing.py`
-    * This could be just called "broadcast" in xarray-lite.
+    * This could be just called "broadcast" in named-array.
   * `Variable._getitem_with_mask` : `alignment.py`
     * keep this method/function as private and inside Xarray.
 * The Variable constructor will need to be rewritten to no longer accept tuples, encodings, etc. These details should be handled at the Xarray data structure level.